ozkary/machine-learning-engineering/projects/drug-drug-interaction/README.md

 Follow these steps to create an Azure Cloud serverless API

-**Install Azure CLI:** If you haven't already, install the Azure CLI on your machine.
-We can download it from the official website.
+**Install Azure CLI:**

+- If you haven't already, install the Azure CLI on your machine.
+  - We can download it from the official website.
+- Make sure to authenticate with the CLI.

 #### Create an Azure function app